 Note: If the preemption policy is disabled in the scheduler configurations, you cannot enable preemption for a specific queue.
-For information about setting scheduler level preemption, see Configure Queue Preemption on page 26.
+For information about setting scheduler level preemption, see Configure preemption on page 33.

 You can disable the queue preemption (yarn.resourcemanager.scheduler.monitor.enable) for a specific queue.